mitchhentges/json-parse/README.md

 Since efficiency is a primary goal of this project, array indices could not be added to JSON traces.
 It would cost some performance, and that's not worth it ;)

+* Why is the code squashed so much?

+I wanted to minimize the number of function calls.
+Though the cost is minimal, it will still affect performance on the large scale.
+Besides, my goal is for this to be a "finish and forget" project, where the speed benefits add up over time, while the maintenance cost is nonexistent because the code "just works".
+We'll see how naive this is over time ;)

 ## License
 [MIT License (Expat)](http://www.opensource.org/licenses/mit-license.php)